gautampanday/frontend-interview-question/README.md

 bin = bin + rem * i;
 Here, rem is the modulus % value of the number when divided by 2 and i gives the place value of the binary number.

-[11/03, 11:49] Gautam: Program for summation of diagonal elements function diagonalSums(matrix) {
+# Program for summation of diagonal elements
+function diagonalSums(matrix) {

     let mainSum = 0, secondarySum = 0;